Follow this request

 Upcoming Cases at Cambridge Magistrates Court

-The request was refused by Her Majesty’s Courts and the Tribunals Service.
+The request was refused by HM Courts and Tribunals Service.

 1. Appeals against Cambridge City Council licensing decisions.